contextfreeinfo/rio/README.md

 ## Description

-For a sample, this Rio script:
+For an example, here's a Rio script:

 ```ruby
 use "c"